 Residents are medical doctors who have completed medical school and have earned the title of physician.
 Residents hold limited licenses to practice medicine, and must undergo a specialty-specific, hands-on, supervised, clinical training called Graduate Medical Education (GME) in order to practice independently and become board-certified.
 Residents provide much of the day-to-day, around-the-clock care in teaching hospitals and for underserved patients all across our country.
 This clinical training is arduous and lasts between 3-9 years, depending on specialty, after the 4 years of college and 4 years of medical school.

-This year, 528 medical school graduates did not match in a residency program, which is more than double the number from 2012.
+Every year, many medical school graduates do not match into a residency program.
 With a larger number of medical school graduates seeking residency slots combined with the growing national physician shortage, adequate funding for GME must be a priority for Congress and the future of medicine.

 Congress should retain Medicare support and federal funding for GME to protect access to care and address physician shortages in undersupplied specialties and underserved areas.